Man overboard from Carnival cruise ship in 'intentional act'

 "Sadly, all the facts surrounding this unfortunate incident indicate it was an intentional act," a Carnival spokesman said.
 "We remain hopeful that the U.S. Coast Guard effort will bring positive news."

-The Coast Guard deployed a helicopter, a surveillance plane and a vessel to search for the man, who has not been identified.
+The Coast Guard deployed a helicopter, a surveillance plane and a vessel to search for the man.
+In a tweet Friday evening, the Coast Guard said that the search would continue through the night and identified the missing man as Thomas McElhany.